wadmp/wadmp.github.io/src/gen3/docs/user-management/sign-up/README.md

+---
+prev: ../../
+next: ../add-users/
+---

 ## Sign Up / Sign In

-**Access the WebAccess/DMP Site: Navigate to wadmp3.com, which will redirect you to the login page.**
+**Access the WebAccess/DMP Site: Navigate to [wadmp3.com](https://wadmp3.com), which will redirect you to the login page.**

 ![Login Page](../../images/LogIn.png)